 In this case the doctor was right!
 After four kilometres she again has severe hip pain and still had to finish by hobbling another six kilometres.
 It's back to square one.

-Degenerative joint disease certainly is one of the main causes of hip and thigh pain; but the onset is steadily increasing stiffness and a deep ache, often in the groin.
+Degenerative joint disease, often called osteoarthritis, certainly is one of the main causes of hip and thigh pain; but the onset is steadily increasing stiffness and a deep ache, often in the groin.
 Eventually putting on shoes and cutting toenails becomes difficulty.

 Osteoarthritis in the hip is frequently one of the sequelae of two conditions: